-January 28th is Rattlesnake Appreciation Day.
-It might seem crazy to devote an entire day to appreciating a creature like a rattlesnake, but hear us out.
 Rattlesnakes, like Wisconsin’s native eastern massasauga (Endangered in Wisconsin and recently added as a federally Threatened species) and timber rattlesnakes, usually get a bad rap in society, and are often portrayed as creepy, deadly pests.
-This humble holiday reminds us that even slithering snakes play a critical role in maintaining Wisconsin’s diverse ecosystems.
+But these animals play a critical role in maintaining Wisconsin’s diverse ecosystems.

 In Wisconsin’s early history, expansion of settlements called for the draining of much of the marshy wetlands in which the eastern massasauga thrived, leaving this unique species little habitat.
 In fact, up until 1975, the eastern massasauga was hunted down and killed with the express intent of reducing their numbers.
 They were viewed as pests who threatened livestock and humans.
 And in many areas today similar feelings still exist about rattlesnakes and have helped put the eastern massasauga where it is today—listed as Endangered of extinction in Wisconsin and listed federally as Threatened (meaning at risk of becoming an Endangered Species).

-At the end of 2016, the eastern massasauga was listed as federally Threatened by the US Fish and Wildlife Service under the Endangered Species Act, meaning it is likely to become federally Endangered in the foreseeable future (it has been Endangered in Wisconsin since 1975).
+At the end of 2016, the eastern massasauga was listed as federally Threatened by the US Fish and Wildlife Service under the Endangered Species Act.
+This new designation also means that it is likely to become federally Endangered in the future (it has been Endangered in Wisconsin since 1975).

-“State endangered species law does not protect species habitat, only the species itself,” but federal species law has the ability to designate critical habitat for species, Staffen explained.
-The new federal Threatened status helps not only the government, but also conservation organizations like the Natural Resources Foundation of Wisconsin, prioritize efforts for the eastern massasauga in order to reinforce critical land management and help provide funding to support conservation efforts.
-Such projects include habitat restoration, population surveys, and research projects on movement, disease, and other possible threats against their shrinking populations.
+“State endangered species law does not protect species habitat, only the species itself,” Staffen explained.
+“But federal species law has the ability to designate critical habitat for species.”
+This means that the new federal Threatened status allows the government as well as conservation organizations like the Natural Resources Foundation of Wisconsin to prioritize work to help the eastern massasauga.
+This work might include strengthening land management practices that preserve habitat for these snakes.
+It could also include funding for habitat restoration, population surveys, and research projects on movement, disease, and other possible threats to their shrinking populations.

-The Natural Resources Foundation of Wisconsin is helping protect the eastern massasauga rattlesnake and Wisconsin’s other imperiled species.
+The Natural Resources Foundation of Wisconsin is helping protect the eastern massasauga rattlesnake and Wisconsin’s other threatened snakes.
 Learn more and make a donation today to support Wisconsin’s wildlife.